Esperance

 Esperance has a typical household mix, with a fairly typical median household size

-Family households constitute 67.4% of all households, including 26.1% couples with children, 29.9% couples without children, and 10.3% single parent families.
-Non-family households comprise the remaining 32.6%, with lone person households at 29.8% and group households making up 2.8%.
-The median household size is 2.4 people, which aligns with the Rest of WA average.
+Family households account for 67.4% of all households, including 26.1% that are couples with children, 29.9% that are couples without children, and 10.3% that are single parent families.
+Non-family households make up the remaining 32.6%, with lone person households at 29.8% and group households comprising 2.8% of the total.
+The median household size is 2.4 people, which matches the average for the Rest of WA.

 Frequently Asked Questions - Households